Is Driving Under the Influence of Marijuana the Future of DUI Defense?

 Washington State, as part of the initiative that legalized recreational marijuana use, also passed a per se marijuana intoxication standard of 5 nanograms of THC in the bloodstream, the active ingredient in marijuana, that would effectively establish evidence of guilt in a DUI-marijuana case.

 However, this standard is highly controversial.
-The state of Colorado, which also legalized marijuana explicitly rejected any per se marijuana intoxication standard based on the questionable science.
+The state of Colorado, which also legalized marijuana originally rejected any per se marijuana intoxication standard based on the questionable science but has since adopted it as well.
+They are also actively training officers to detect marijuana impairment behind the wheel, and ramping up an aggressive public service ad campaign, “Drive High, Get a DUI”.

-Other states like Ohio, Nevada, and Pennsylvania are even worse, with essentially a zero tolerance policy for any marijuana consumption while driving.
+Other states like Arizona, Ohio, Oklahoma, Nevada, and Pennsylvania are even worse, with essentially a zero-tolerance policy for any marijuana consumption while driving.

 The science is at issue.
-NHTSA itself has essentially agreed that there is no way to tell “how much” is too much in most people.
+NHTSA itself has essentially agreed that there is no way to tell “how much” is too much for most people.
 From their own scientific study:

 “It is difficult to establish a relationship between a person’s THC blood or plasma concentration and performance impairing effects.
 Concentrations of parent drug and metabolite are very dependent on pattern of use as well as dose.”